Site menu:

 So let's get started.
 When you search on the Internet you'll find a lot of conflicting advice on how you should optimize Windows 7 to run on your SSD drive.
 Not only that, but there is a lot of nonsense information too.
 Some of it will even degrade your (Windows) performance.

 I have based this article on information from Intel (a leading SSD producer) and Microsoft combined with my own testing.
-This is how I have configured my own system which runs Windows 7 on an Intel 120 GB Intel X25-M SSD drive.
+This is how I have configured my own system which runs Windows 7 off an Intel 120 GB Intel X25-M SSD drive.

 Before we start I suggest that you make sure your SSD drive has the latest firmware version installed.
 If you decide to update your firmware, take note of the warnings of your manufacturer.
 If you lose data, don't blame me.